-There’s been two interesting stories in the news in the last couple of days.
+Two interesting stories have surfaced in the news over the past few days.

-First the entrepreneur with school age kids who could’t stand the dysfunctional IT solution the city of Stockholm spent milions developing, so he put the shovel to the ground and built an open alternative.
+First, there’s the entrepreneur with school-age kids who couldn’t stand the dysfunctional IT solution the city of Stockholm spent millions developing.
+Frustrated, he took matters into his own hands and built an open alternative.
 That didn’t go down so well, in fact city officials called the cops on him.

 Then the next day a story about another rogue citizen.
 This guy was frustrated because of the long waiting lists to get a new passport.
 But more specifically he was pissed off because he couldn’t even book an appointment with the passport authorities, since their system wasn’t built to handle the amount of incoming requests.